Who can use the Ombudsperson?

 How is the Office of the Ombudsperson financed?

-The Office of the Ombudsperson is financed by SFUO, the University of Ottawa and GSAÉD.
-It functions independently from the administrative structures of the University and student government.
-For more information, see the Terms of Reference.
+The Office of the Ombudsperson is financed 50% by the Student Unions (UOSU and GSAED), and 50% by the University of Ottawa.
+It functions independently from the University and Student Unions.
+For more information, see Policy 127 on the Ombudsperson.